-HORSE & PONY STATE PROJECT
+HORSE & PONY

-Superintendents - Lisa Uhde, 812-455-8398 email: Imuhde22@gmail.com Katie Dausman, 812-455-7994 email: katie.dausman@gmail.com Assistants - Carmen Hurley, 812-499-3403 email: nightsunstables@hotmail.com Beau Brandt, 812 204-4088 email: Beau.brandt@evsck12.com
+Superintendents - Lisa Uhde, 812-455-8398 email: lmuhde22@gmail.com Assistant - Beau Brandt, 812 204-4088 email: Beau.brandt@evsck12.com

 Information about posters can be found under the Animal Posters heading.

 All 4-H members are required to wear a properly fitted ASTM or SEI standard F1163 (or above) certified helmet whenever mounted, or driving, at a 4-H horse and pony event, show, or activity.
 The 4-H member is responsible to see that this specified headgear is properly fitted with the approved harness fastened in place whenever mounted.
 Original tags must be present in all approved helmets.
 This policy was placed in effect during the 2003 4-H program year and applies to all county, area, and state 4-H horse and pony events, shows, and activities.
 Adults riding horses are also at risk of head injury; therefore, adults are also strongly encouraged to wear properly fitted, certified helmets when they are riding at any 4-H sponsored activity/event so that they will serve as role models of safe behavior, as well as protect themselves.